Facts about Tom Brady

 At the end of the next season, he and the Patriots won the Super Bowl again: they beat the Seattle Seahawks 28-24 in Super Bowl XLIX on February 1, 2015, and Brady was again named the game’s most valuable player.

-But: Before that 2015 Super Bowl win, the NFL discovered that Patriots game balls had been slightly underinflated during the previous playoff game, a 45-7 win over the Indianapolis Colts.
-Thus began the so-called “Deflategate” story, with the implication being that Brady had asked team staff to deflate the balls slightly to give him a better grip.
+But: Before that 2015 Super Bowl win, the NFL discovered that Patriots game balls had been slightly under-inflated during the previous playoff game, a 45-7 win over the Indianapolis Colts.
+Thus began the bizarre “Deflategate” story, with the implication being that Brady had asked team staff to deflate the balls slightly to give him a better grip.
 After a three-month investigation led by outside attorney Theodore V. Wells, Jr., the NFL released the Wells Report, which concluded that it was “more probable than not” that Patriots staffers had in fact deflated balls and that Brady was aware of it.
-The NFL suspended Brady for the first four games of the 2016 season, fined the Patriots $1 million, and took away the team’s #1 draft pick in 2016 and its #4 draft pick in 2017.
+The NFL suspended Brady for the first four games of the 2016 season, fined the Patriots $1 million, and took away the team’s first-round draft pick in 2016 and its fourth-round draft pick in 2017.

 Tom Brady sat out the first four games of the 2016 season, but came roaring back to lead the Patriots to Super Bowl LI on February 5, 2017.
 There the Patriots overcame a 25-point deficit to beat the Atlanta Falcons in overtime, 34-28.
 Brady was again named Super Bowl MVP, for an unprecedented fourth time.
+Brady and the Patriots kept rolling, returning to the Super Bowl the next two years: they lost to the Philadelphia Eagles 41-33 in Super Bowl LII in 2018, but won their sixth Super Bowl in 2019, beating the Los Angeles Rams 13-3.